yueli0329/Medical-Image-Generation/README.md

 # Medical-Image-Generation

 This project is about image color normalization, Pix2Pix (cGAN) is used	for stain transfer.
 Pix2Pix is a conditional GAN (cGAN) set up as a pairwise image translation algorithm.
 The pair consists of a target image and an input condition/label image which is passed to the generator.
 It should be noted that unlike the cGAN the input is an image, not a noise+label vector.
+Reference the project from Kaggle.[link](https://www.kaggle.com/code/shir0mani/stain-transfer-w-pix2pix-pytorch-lightning)

 ##  Data Resource
 The dataset used for this project is a dataset from Kaggle.
 The original dataset consisted of 162 whole mount slide images of Breast Cancer (BCa) specimens scanned at 40x.[link](https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images)